SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_eth_wiz_w5500/README.md

 ![Work Flow](image/flow.png)

 Use a terminal program, such as the Console that is integrated in Simplicity Studio or a third-party tool terminal like PuTTY to receive the logs from the virtual COM port.
+Note that the board uses the default baud rate of 115200.
 You should expect a similar output to the one below.

 ![log](image/log.png)